SteveBarnett/Remixing/_thinking/zen/kensho-heart-of-zen.md

 ### 1. Buddha Takes the High Seat

 - To the perceptive, there’s no need to say anything; elaborations of teaching and practice are for those who do not experience truth directly.
-- Universal perspective from a point of view beyond the divisive and conflicting opinions of the world. the religion of being so is only understood by being so—each of us has to “descend” from the experience of universal Being So to the experience of individual responsibility for being so.
+- Universal perspective from a point of view beyond the divisive and conflicting opinions of the world.
+The religion of being so is only understood by being so—each of us has to “descend” from the experience of universal Being So to the experience of individual responsibility for being so.
 The purpose and meaning of awakening is in the essential link between universal Being So and individual being so.
 - Being as is, like Creation weaving a timeless tapestry, is no more and no less for being illustrated or described.
 - True reality is really there whether or not we are aware of it, whether or not we discuss it or define it.
-- Discussions and definitions, in fact, may only serve to obscure the immediate reality.
+Discussions and definitions, in fact, may only serve to obscure the immediate reality.

 ### 2. Emptiness

 - A teaching may not be visible to one who seeks through outward appearances.
 - Even the most valuable piece of advice may be rejected when it comes in an unexpected manner or form.
-- to communicate at all, it may be necessary to find a common convention, but this is only a provisional means, not an actual end.
+- To communicate at all, it may be necessary to find a common convention, but this is only a provisional means, not an actual end.
 - The ineffable essence of awakening, which is traditionally said to be like the knife that cuts but does not cut itself, like the eye that sees but does not see itself.
 - Directly experiencing the essential nature of the absolute that is empty of all imaginary constructions and unchanged throughout all time is the fundamental way of Zen.